Agent Skills for Claude Code | Rust Engineer

 Core Workflow

-Section titled “Core Workflow”- Analyze ownership - Design lifetime relationships and borrowing patterns
+Section titled “Core Workflow”- Analyze ownership — Design lifetime relationships and borrowing patterns; annotate lifetimes explicitly where inference is insufficient

 - Design traits — Create trait hierarchies with generics and associated types

-- Implement safely - Write idiomatic Rust with minimal unsafe code
+- Implement safely — Write idiomatic Rust with minimal unsafe code; document every

 Reference Guide